cullophid/date-fp/README.md

 ### parse
 `String -> Date`

-Returns a new date from the given datestring
+Returns a new date from the given datestring.

 ```js
 const date = D.parse('2015-01-01') // Thu Jan 01 2015 00:00:00 GMT+0000 (GMT)